 This analysis should then be followed by identifying the value chain, understanding the company's capabilities and competitive position in order to understand the company's environment, the functioning of the industry and the current situation of the company in relation to its competitors.

-Once the guts of the company and the sector are known, the next step is to project the future flows of the company.
-To do this, the forecasts of the industry, the company's competitive position and that of its competitors must be projected.
+Once the guts of the company and the sector are known, the next step comes from projecting the company's future cash flows.
+This requires forecasts of the industry, the company's competitive position and that of its competitors.

-Once this has been done, it is possible to have an insight into the situation that the company may face in the future, which will then be used to make financial forecasts.
+Once this has been done, it is possible to have an understanding of the situation that the company may face in the future, which will then be used to make financial forecasts.

-These financial forecasts should be made on the three financial statements, the cash flow, the balance sheet and the income statement, with a strong emphasis on planned investments, financing and cash flow generation capacity, with this section being finished after the calculation of the final value of the investment.
+These financial projections should be made on all three financial statements, cash flow, balance sheet and income statementThe main emphasis is placed on planned investments, financing and cash flow generation capacity, and this section is concluded after the calculation of the terminal value of the investment.

-In this step, it is crucial to have certain scenarios available, to be able to see how different variations in inputs may affect the company and to be able to create contingency plans that help to redesign the strategic plan in case of worse than expected situations.
+In this step, it is very important to have certain scenarios in place, in order to be able to see how different variations in inputs may affect the company and to be able to create contingency plans that help to redesign the strategic plan in case of worse than expected situations.

-Finally, such projections should be reviewed for consistency, thus avoiding under- or over-weighting.
-To this end, it is important to compare these projections with historical forecasts and the historical ability to deliver on the company's strategy, among others.
+have a certain consistency, thus avoiding under- or over-weighting.
+To this end, it is important to compare these projections with forecasts of historical figures and the historical ability to deliver on the company's strategy, among others.

-Once the projections have been drawn up, it is necessary to know the profitability required by each business unit and for the company as a whole.
+Once the projections have been set up, it is important to be aware of what is the required profitability for each business unit and for the company as a whole.

-To do this, both the cost of debt and the required return on equity are taken into account, i.e. the weighted average cost of resources is calculated.
-This calculation must be carried out with great care, as a slight variation can alter the result of the final valuation.
+This takes into account both the cost of debt and the required return on equity, i.e. it is calculated as follows the weighted average cost of resources.
+A calculation that must be made with great care as a slight variation can alter the final valuation result.

-Once the valuation has been carried out, a benchmarking with similar companies is undertaken to see if it makes sense or if an imputation needs to be revised, or if it serves as a "sanity check".
+Una vez realizada la valoración de una empresa benchmarking is carried out with similar companies to see if it makes sense or if an imputation needs to be revised, or if it serves as a "sanity check".

-In addition, it is also important to identify the expected value creation and the horizon over which it could continue to create value, how sustainable it is and which threats need to be monitored more closely.
+In addition, it is important to identify what the expected value creation is and the horizon over which it could continue to create value, how sustainable it is and which threats need to be further monitored.

-A sensitivity analysis in this section usually provides a great deal of value in terms of knowing what could happen according to the different scenarios previously considered, giving greater certainty about the valuation.
+A sensitivity analysis in this section usually provides a great deal of value in terms of knowing what can happen according to the different scenarios previously considered, giving greater certainty about the valuation.

-Finally, it is crucial to be able to justify the strategy underlying this expected value creation and to try to guide the company's managers in maximizing this creation.
+Finally, it is important to be able to justify on what strategy underpins this planned value creation and to try to guide managers to maximise this creation.